entzik/status-machina/README.md

 The spring itegration libary persists and ensures distributed consensus on state machine transitions using a relational database and SpringDataJPA

 ## Usage
-Status machina can be used on its own or in the context of a Spring Boot project.
+StatusMachina can be used on its own or in the context of a Spring Boot project.
 One step however remains the same is both cases, and that's defining the state machine.

 ### Defining a state machine